 Applying for college was a daunting task for me while I was still in high school since I had no idea what university I wanted to attend or where I wanted to live.
 I visited UC Davis, University of San Diego, University of San Francisco, University of Nevada, Reno and expressed interest in Colorado and Oregon schools until I received a mailing from Northern Arizona University.
 At that time, I knew that I did not want to go anywhere near Arizona for school, much less live there for at least 4 years.

-My first thoughts of Arizona (having never really visited the state) conjured images of cacti, hot-dry weather, and crawling desert animals.
+My first thoughts of Arizona (having never visited the state) conjured images of cacti, hot-dry weather, and crawling desert animals.
 I immediately threw it away but my mom found the brochure and decided we would go on a family trip to Flagstaff, Arizona.

 We began the trip by revisiting the University of San Diego in California to discuss cost and scholarship information and relax by the ocean.
 We later flew into Phoenix, Arizona and I thought my worst fears were confirmed until we drove north of the city and through the desert grasslands and juniper forests outlined by the distant red rocks of Sedona.
 The freeway finally escalated us onto the Colorado Plateau where we were immersed in a Ponderosa Pine Forest and the San Francisco Peaks straight ahead of us.